Get there: The trail starts at the bottom of the Lehman ski trail at the base of Peak 9 off Village Road in town.

 Get there: This hike heads out of Carter Park, which is located at 300 S. High St. in downtown Breckenridge.

 You probably won’t work up a sweat, but your heart will race at the views when you reach the top of the stone steps.
 You’ll see the entire Tenmile Range and Breckenridge Ski Resort.

 Hoosier Pass Loop

-Get there: Head south on U.S. 9 from Breckenridge to the top of Hoosier Pass and park at the Continental Divide sign on the right side of the road.
+Get there: Head south on U.S. 9 from Breckenridge to the top of Hoosier Pass.
+Park at the Continental Divide sign on the right side of the road.

-This three-mile loop delivers an alpine experience without having to huff up to and beyond tree line.
+This three-mile loop delivers an alpine experience without huffing it up to and beyond tree line.

 Spruce Creek Loop